crhall-writing/crhall-writing.github.io/_poems/low-bar.md

 but back when we ate breakfast before dawn
 you told me of fans begging
 for you to renew a music career
-I knew as soon as you started, it wasn't true
+I knew, as soon as you started, it wasn't true
 but it was clear to me
 we had more in common than you'd think